Nissa La Bella

 "Nissa la Bella" (Nice the Beautiful) is the unofficial anthem of the city of Nice, France.
-It is written in Niçard, a dialect of Ligurian that is the original language of the city.
+It is written in Niçard, a dialect of Occitan that is the original language of the city.
 It was written by Menica Rondelly in 1903, first under the title of A la mieu bella Nissa; the song takes its actual name in 1906, after some arrangements.
+An alternative version, Nissa rebella, has been sung by the artist Mauris Sgaravizzi in the 1980's.